Celler d'en Joan Pàmies

 Is Celler d'en Joan Pàmies good for a special occasion?

 Yes.
-The 18th-century house with an open fireplace, multiple tasting menu formats, and the habit of chef Joan Pàmies taking orders in person all make it a reasonable choice for a considered meal that feels personal rather than corporate.
+The 18th-century house with an open fireplace, multiple tasting menu formats, the habit of chef Joan Pàmies taking orders in person all make it a reasonable choice for a considered meal that feels personal rather than corporate.
 The 'Homage' menu in particular is structured around celebration.
 At €€€ it won't break the bank the way a starred restaurant would, which makes it practical for occasions where the meal is the event but the budget has limits.

 Is Celler d'en Joan Pàmies good for solo dining?